chartjs/Chart.js/docs/docs/general/responsive.md

 ## Printing Resizable Charts

 CSS media queries allow changing styles when printing a page.
 The CSS applied from these media queries may cause charts to need to resize.
 However, the resize won't happen automatically.
-To support resizing charts when printing, one needs to hook the [onbeforeprint](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeprint) event and manually trigger resizing of each chart.
+To support resizing charts when printing, you need to hook the [onbeforeprint](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeprint) event and manually trigger resizing of each chart.

 ```javascript
 function beforePrintHandler () {